The Shoulder – Anatomy, How It Works, Why It Hurts!

 A simple massage will not resolve the underlying causes affecting your pain.
 Shoulder pain often worsens without effective treatment.

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.

-We utilise treatment methods such as a whole-body assessment, trigger-point dry needling, soft and deep tissue massage, specific exercise prescription and postural retraining / muscle activation via clinical pilates.
+We utilise treatment methods such as a whole-body assessment, trigger-point dry needling, soft and deep tissue massage, specific exercise prescription and postural retraining/muscle activation via clinical movement therapy.

 Don’t wait for your pain to get worse, come an see us and start your recovery today.
 Click here to book online.